How to Migrate from VS Code to Gram

 This guide is for developers who spent serious time in VS Code and want to try Gram without starting from scratch.

-If you're here, you are probably a VS Code user frustrated by the slow, Electron-based implementation and the increasing reliance on flaky AI tooling that is creeping into editors like VS Code and Gram, created by US-based corporations that want to trap you in a subscription-based model of code editing.
+If you're here, you are probably a VS Code user frustrated by the slow, Electron-based implementation and the increasing reliance on flaky AI tooling that is creeping into editors like VS Code and Zed, created by US-based corporations that want to trap you in a subscription-based model of code editing.

 Gram is a fully open source editor without any AI, telemetry or subscriptions, with support for many of the same languages that VS Code supports.